Module 6: External solid wall insulation

 Alternatively, if using the UdiRECO system, check that the boards will cope with the variation in the surface or use different thickness boards in areas further from the desired line of the wall.
 Voids deeper than the capabilities of the board should be filled with a hydraulic lime based mortar/plaster and allowed to dry prior to fixing the boards.

-Plinth insulation boards should be bonded to the wall with a cementitious adhesive, such as UdiBASE Plinth Slurry, to ensure that no moisture rises up behind the boards and continue up to 300mm above ground level.
+Plinth insulation boards should be bonded to the wall with a cementitious adhesive, such as UdiBASE Plinth Slurry or Baumit StarContact, to ensure that no moisture rises up behind the boards and then continue up to 300mm above ground level.
 If a DPC is present the plinth boards would normally stop at this point and a wider plinth starter track installed.
 This allows a drip to be formed at DPC level.

 If the plinth insulation needs to continue above DPC, a 25mm deep triangular notch spanning the DPC should be taken out of the back of the plinth boards.
 This must not be filled with the adhesive as this ensures an air pocket remains at DPC level and prevents moisture rising above the DPC.

 At the top of the plinth insulation either install the plinth starter track, such as UdiBASE plinth track, to install a thicker insulation board and create a drip.
-If this is not required, apply glue to the top edge of the EPS just before the boards are installed, to ensure a good bond between the wood fibre boards and plinth EPS.
+If this is not required, apply glue to the top edge of the EPS/XPS just before the boards are installed, to ensure a good bond between the wood fibre boards and plinth insulation.

 Time spent planning will ensure a more successful installation.
 Vertical and horizontal joints in the wood fibre boards should be kept a minimum of 300mm from the corners of any openings.
 Additionally, vertical joints must be staggered by at least 300mm.
 With this in mind it helps the installation to accurately measure the wall and work out the best height for the first course of boards.
 It may better to cut them in half horizontally to ensure the horizontal joints are well away from the corners of openings.